crunchyroll-companion

 Then in Chrome / Edge:

-Click the toolbar icon to open the side panel (needs Chrome 114+); its Settings view covers everything, with the standalone options page as a fallback.
+Click the toolbar icon to open the side panel (needs Chrome 114+); its Settings view covers everything.